bc-cisc3115-erq6-fall2019/cisc3115/maven/README.md

 Should you have followed along with the example in this directory, you can type this in the command line once the jar is built:

-`java -cp target/words-1.0-jar-with-dependencies.jar cisc3130.WordCount Bohemian_Rhapsody.txt`
+`java -cp target/words-1.0-jar-with-dependencies.jar myApp.WordCount Bohemian_Rhapsody.txt`

-For each public Java class you can switch the app name portion, so for this example there's also a `App` java class, so you can run `java -cp target/words-1.0-jar-with-dependencies.jar cisc3130.App`
+For each public Java class you can switch the app name portion, so for this example there's also a `App` java class, so you can run `java -cp target/words-1.0-jar-with-dependencies.jar myApp.Cloud`